cmu-mars/ros1-to-ros2-sandbox/README.md

 since I tried doing this and it seemed to break other things, and further advice is greatly appreciated, since after all, I'm probably not going to be trying to use a joystick to move this turtle robot around.

+### OpenCV3 Not Built for ROS1 Melodic (Issue #4)

+The dependency `opencv3` is not available for ros-melodic as a binary, but it is available for kinetic, which seems to be what turtlebot2_demo assumes you have installed.

+This might be fixed by changing the `FROM ros:melodic` command in the Dockerfile to `FROM ros:kinetic`.
+A new file in `dockerfiles` called `Dockerfile-melodic` has been added that contains the old version that uses melodic.

 ## Past Issues Fixed by Dubious Means